 Growing up with an older brother, I considered myself a Pokémon card connoisseur; Lego champion; and basketball pro.
 Not to mention, I could easily navigate our suburban neighborhood on a skateboard or roller-blades.
 Would this have been any different if I grew up with an older sister?
 Probably.
 That said, my brother did mount my Barbie Jeep from time to time, and once, he inadvertently ran over my best friend’s wrist.
 Classic.
 Nevertheless, gender norms = deconstructed (alongside her carpal bones).

-I remember receiving scoldings for not clearing my plates, making my bed, or most recently, offering to help out in the kitchen over the Christmas holiday.
+I remember receiving scoldings for not clearing my plates or making my bed, and most recently, failing to offer to help out in the kitchen over the Christmas holiday.
 I rolled my eyes, scowled, and then audaciously glanced to my right, where all the men in our family sat comfortably watching football and drinking beers.
 Admittedly, I loathe football.
 But I do enjoy a nice, cold IPA, and would much rather sit on a comfortable couch while pretending to enjoy the dull sport to hogging space in a kitchen, especially when my culinary abilities are limited to: Pop Tarts (toasted), Easy Mac, PB&J, Cereal (with milk), Eggo waffles, and on my really good days, a fried egg with cheese atop.
 But that’s it.
 Not even Ramen.

 Nonetheless, I am a lady and with this comes a stereotype that I ought to know how to navigate these “kitchen things.”
 Per societal norms, I am also supposed to be nurturing, organized, artistic, and agreeable, among many other qualities.
 Not upholding certain ‘ladylike’ qualities probably directly correlates to frequent childhood “timeouts” and the occasional removal of my bedroom door.
 I was a difficult girl, and today I am a difficult woman.
 Though as opposed to viewing myself as the “problem child,” thanks to Karen Karbo, I have learned to appreciate these difficult traits more than ever before, treasuring my fearless, courageous, difficult personality.